tdube2014/Flow-Image-SOPs/Readme.md

   <img src="Equipment Info/Flow Cam/Images/Tree strap.jpg" width="150" height="150" />
 </p>

-+ Strap is provided with the camera for securing the unit to a post or tree.
++ Strap is provided with the camera for securing the unit to a post or tree.<br>
    **PROs**
   - Cheap, they come with camera, generally very stable.
   - Hold position well.
-  - Camera harder to notice when strapped to tree.
+  - Camera harder to notice when strapped to tree.<br>

    **CONs**
-  - Not adjustable, no ability for adjsuting up or down angle of the camera.
+  - Not adjustable, no ability for adjusting up or down angle of the camera.

-#### Tree screw
+#### Tree Screw
 <p align="left">
   <img src="Equipment Info/Flow Cam/Images/Tree Screw.jpg" width="150" height="150" />
 </p>

-+ Tree screw is an additional item that needs to be purchased.<br>
++ Tree screw is an additional item that needs to be purchased. <br>
    **PROs**
   - Many different types.
   - Holds position well.
   - Some versions allow for up and down angle and left to right adjustment.<br>

    **CONs**
-  - If the version is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the version is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenance or download.